dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

   return __readfsqword(0x28u) ^ v4;
 }
 ```
-As shown above at the "if '' statement that checks if the index is no less than 0 and more than 20 (you are limited to 20 allocations). but it also check whether the pointer on the heap represented by *"(_QWORD *)(8LL * num + a1)"*.
+As shown above, the "if '' statement that checks if the index is no less than zero, and more than 20,
+It also checks whether the pointer on the heap is represented by *"(_QWORD *)(8LL * num + a1)"*.

-Considering this we can spot the bug on this 2 lines:
+Considering this, we can spot the bug on these 2 lines:

 ```c
     v1 = strlen(*(const char **)(8LL * num + a1));
     read(0, *(void **)(8LL * num + a1), v1);
 ```
-The pseudo code representation show that *v1* will hold the value returned by the length of the string on the heap. and then, that value is used by read as the size of data to write on the same heap chunk
+The pseudo-code representation shows that *v1* will hold the value returned by the length of the string on the heap.
+And then, that value is used by reading the data size to write on the same heap chunk.

-Let's check strlen documentation before continuing
+Let's check **strlen** documentation before continuing.

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-14-48-13.png)

 The *strlen* function counts each char on a string until it finds a NULL byte.
 We can combine this information with the fact that the allocated chunks will have the size field of itself right after the data of the previous one.
-So this will generate a *1 byte overflow.*
+So this will generate a *1-byte overflow.*

-As an example if we allocate 2 chunks with the following code:
+As an example, if we allocate 2 chunks with the following code:

 ```python
 a = make(0x18, "A"*0x18)
 b = make(0x18, b"B"*0x18)
 ```
-Now if we examine this in GDB with the vis command you will see the chunks allocated:
+Now, if we examine this in GDB with the vis command, you will see the chunks allocated:

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-14-56-39.png)

-As it's highlighted strlen will count the size of the next chunk as part of the string generating a 1 byte overflow if we edit a "filled" chunk
+As it's highlighted, **strlen** will count the size of the next chunk as part of the string generating a 1-byte overflow if we edit a "filled" chunk.

-With this into consideration we need to leverage an exploit that will abuse this 1 byte overflow bug to first leak a libc address and then gain arbitrary write to write to get code execution
+Considering this, we need to leverage an exploit that will abuse this 1-byte overflow bug to first Leak a Glibc address and then gain arbitrary write to write to get code execution.

 **Leak**

-To generate a leak and basically to exploit the binary we will create a "fake" chunk that will overlap allocated chunks this is known as [Overlkaping chunks](https://heap-exploitation.dhavalkapil.com/attacks/shrinking_free_chunks).
-This can be trigger by creatign a situation where [backwards concolidation](https://sourceware.org/git/?p=glibc.git;a=commit;h=17f487b7afa7cd6c316040f3e6c86dc96b2eec30) will be executed generating this chunk.
-A good example on how to exploit this in a very similar way can be found on this excellent post by great pwner [f4d3 here](https://f4d3.io/hacktivitycon-pwn/)
+To generate a leak and basically to exploit the binary, we will create a "fake" chunk that will overlap allocated chunks.
+This is known as [Overlkaping chunks](https://heap-exploitation.dhavalkapil.com/attacks/shrinking_free_chunks).
+This can be triggered by a situation where [backwards concolidation](https://sourceware.org/git/?p=glibc.git;a=commit;h=17f487b7afa7cd6c316040f3e6c86dc96b2eec30) will be executed generating this chunk.
+An excellent example of how to exploit this in a very similar way can be found in this excellent post by great pwner [f4d3 here](https://f4d3.io/hacktivitycon-pwn/)

-To continue with the plan lets first create a heap layout that help us to achieve our goal
+Let's first create a heap layout that helps us to achieve our goal.

 ```python
 a = make(0x18, "A"*0x18)